unity3d-jp/StreamingImageSequence/Documentation~/en/ImportingImages.md

 <img src="../images/DragAndDropFolder.png" width=960>

-## Selecting the Folder via Inspector
+## Setting the Folder via Inspector

 We can simply click the **Select** button, or we can also drag and drop a folder directly into the inspector.
 <img src="../images/DragAndDropInspector.png" width=640>

 If the chosen folder is not under *StreamingAssets*, then the following import window will appear to confirm if we'd like to copy the images into *StreamingAssets*.
 We can choose to skip copying by unchecking the checkbox to do so.

 <img src="../images/ImporterWindow.png" width=480>